Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 People tend to think of AMD as a close competitor but they aren't.
 Intel spends over double AMD's total revenue on R&D alone (~

 "insurmountable advantage"!
 Heard that before!
-(Score:3, Insightful)
+(Score:4, Insightful)

 Time and time again we've heard this argument that some incumbent has an "insurmountable advantage".
 Then what happens?
 Some competitor comes along and crushes the incumbent!

 Web browsers are a good example of this.
 Netscape had huge market share for a few years.
 Then IE came along and rather quickly the tables had turned.
 IE became the dominant browser for a number of years.
-Then all of a sudden Phoenix/Firebird/Firefox comes along, and it takes a h
+Then all of a sudden Phoenix/Firebird/Firefox comes along, and it takes a huge chunk out of IE. Of course, Mozilla didn't listen to its users and started making unwanted changes to Firefox, so Chrome came along and utterly destroyed both Firefox and IE. Now Chrome is the dominant browser by a huge margin.

+Linux is another example of this effect in progress.
+Linux managed to see a lot of server and embedded use, and even a small amount of desktop use.
+But we've seen things like systemd ruin Linux's reliability in server environments, causing users to move to more reliable OSes like FreeBSD and OpenBSD.
+Linux has failed to provide a good desktop environment, so we see users using macOS or Windows instead.
+Linux is even failing in the embedded arena, with many users now choosing the better-licensed NetBSD, or the more reliable QNX, or even creating their own embedded OSes, like Google appears to be doing with Fuchsia [wikipedia.org].
+It's looking more and more likely that Linux, despite seeing significant use, will become a dead/irrelevant OS much like Windows XP now is.

 Re:Intel plants are in the USA (Score:5, Informative)